 - Magento Core: fixed escaping quotations for search synonyms [details].

 - Magento Core: handle exceptions thrown in child processes forked by ProcessManager.
 After this fix, you will be able to see the exact error messages (instead of the well-known Magento 2 internal server error in this case) of the child processes of the ProcessManager [details].

-Check out the video recap with the key parts of the event here.
+Check out the video recap highlighting the key parts of the event here.